concord-consortium/docker-volume-sync/README.md

 `UNISON_USER` - User name for the sync user ( UID matters more )

 `UNISON_GROUP` - Group name for the sync user ( GID matters more )

+## Edge cases

+This container tries to emulate a simple docker bind mounted volume.
+As such it treats the UNISON_HOST_DIR as the main source of the files.
+If there is a conflict it will use the file in the UNISON_HOST_DIR.
+If the container is not running and a file is removed from UNSION_DIR but not UNISON_HOST_DIR, then it will delete the file in UNISON_HOST_DIR when it starts up.

+The one bad edge case I can think of is if the container isn't running and you make changes in UNISON_DIR, when the container starts up you will loose those changes.
+However, this is roughly what happens with a bind mount.
+If you disconnect the bind mount, then do work in the unmounted directory, those changes will be lost.
+The difference is that when the bind mount is disconnected the unmounted directory will be empty so that is a good clue something is wrong.
+In the case of this container the directory will still be populated.
+I have not run into this issue yet in practice.
+If you do, please file an issue, there might be a way to improve the behavior.

 ## Testing